As a certified professional organizer — and a human being who cares about your heart, as well as your home — I’ve got two questions for you:

 Those two questions might not seem connected, but believe me — they are.

 Why?
 Because ultimately, organizing isn’t just about de-cluttering, sorting and sprucing.
 It’s about creating freedom, ease and peace of mind.

-Here’s something I’ve noticed, after 1,000s of hours of on-the-job experience over 150 clients:
+Here’s something I’ve noticed, after 1,000s of hours of on-the-job experience with a couple of hundred clients: